-Key Objective Consistency with Management Objectives of the FMP and MSA Capacity reduction is one of the key elements of the Council's strategic plan.
+Key Objective Consistency with Management Objectives of the FMP and MSA 1.
+Rationalize the fleet and promote efficiency Capacity reduction is one of the key elements of the Council's strategic plan.
 The strategic plan generally approaches capacity reduction by reducing the number of fishing vessels.
 This reduction does not of itself imply the rationalization of the fleet or increased efficiency.
 It is possible that the most efficient fixed gear sablefish harvest could involve a greater number of vessels taking sablefish as bycatch in other fisheries.
 However, given the high degree of overcapitalization in the fishery, it is believed that a reduction in capacity will generally move the fishery toward greater efficiency, addressing National Standard (NS) 5 and FMP Objective 6 on net national benefits.
-This objective relates to NS 8 on fishing communities and FMP Objective 16 on fishing communities.
-This objective relates to NS 4 on allocation, NS 8 on fishing communities, and FMP Objective 15 on avoiding adverse impacts to small entities.
+This objective relates to NS 8 on fishing communities and FMP Objective 16 fishing communities on fishing communities.
+This objective relates to NS 4 on allocation, NS 8 on fishing communities, harvest privileges and FMP Objective 15 on avoiding adverse impacts to small entities.
 4. Mitigate the reallocational effects of recent policies (3-tier system and equal limits) This objective relates to NS 4 on allocation and FMP Objectives 12 on equitable allocation and 14 on minimizing disruption.
 5. Promote equity This objective relates to NS 4 on allocation and FMP Objective 12 on equitable sharing.
 6. Resolve or prevent new allocation This objective relates to NS 4 on allocation and FMP Objectives 12 on issues from arising equitable sharing and 14 on minimizing disruption.
 7. Promote safety This objective relates to NS 10 and FMP Objective 17 on safety.
 8. Improve product quality and value This objective relates to NS 5 on efficiency and FMP Objective 6 on net national benefits.
-Take action without creating substantial new disruptive effects This objective relates to FMP Objective 14 on minimizing disruption. transition to a multi-month IQ program This objective relates to capacity reduction recommendations in the strategic plan.
+9. Take action without creating substantial new disruptive effects This objective relates to FMP Objective 14 on minimizing disruption.
+10. Create a program that will readily transition to a multi-month IQ program This objective relates to capacity reduction recommendations in the strategic plan.
 Where individual quotas are transferable and divisible, they address NS 6 by providing the fleet with substantial flexibility to respond to changing conditions in the fishery and NS 5 by taking efficiency into account.
 FMP Objective 6 is also addressed.